deism/libl1spirit.so/README.md

 The source code was modified by Jia Sen:
 1. some bug fixes
-2. recomplile the src to a dynamic link library (.so) via new makefile
+2. recomplile the src to a dynamic link library (.so) via new makefile to be called in Gadgetron
-3. use armadillo and Intel MKL library to replace the old ACML library
+3. use Armadillo and Intel MKL library for Spirit kernel calibration to replace the old ACML library

 Known issues to be fixed:
 1. DB4 wavelet transform will lead to a dark line artifact with a strong L1 threshold.